Gardner Museum Heist —Blog

 Steve Kurkjian

 There are no question marks in Kurkjian's email because there are no questions in his email to Navarro.
 Kurkjian doesn't directly ask Navarro anything.
-Perhaps that's how the pros handle it when they're "in a very delicate, very tentative situation," as Kurkjian described at the Southborough library, but not with potential problem sources like me.
+Perhaps that's how the pros handle it when they're "in a very delicate, very tentative situation," as Kurkjian described at the Southborough library, just not with potential problem sources like me.

-"The most important thing is to keep [your] eye on the narrative," Kurkjian told an interviewer in December of 2015, and my information was not going to be shoehorned into Kurkjian's and the government's publicly disseminated theory of the case.
+"The most important thing is to keep [your] eye on the narrative," Kurkjian told an interviewer in December of 2015, and my information was not going to be shoehorned into Kurkjian's and the government's publicly disseminated narratives of the case.

 If Navarro had ever run across any Gardner connection with Ramsay, the whole world would have known about it or the whole world was being kept in the dark about it.
 And if the whole world was being kept in the dark, Kurkjian provides no reason for Navarro to change course after 24 years, at least in the email he shared with me.

-Also since the Gardner heist took place in the heat of a historic espionage investigation and trial, the information could be classified.
-As part of his plea agreement, Ramsay agreed to undergo periodic lie detector tests.
-Before the Gardner heist Ramsay was permitted to drive a cab in Orlando, FL with its numerous military training facilities at that time, but in prison, after the Gardner heist, he was asked to agree to take periodic lie detector tests, to make sure he was not passing along classified information.
+Before the Gardner heist Ramsay was permitted to drive a cab in Orlando, FL with its numerous military training and other military facilities at that time, but in prison, after the Gardner heist, he was asked to agree to take periodic lie detector tests, to make sure he was not passing along classified information.

 Kurkjian does acknowledge that Ramsay and the other roommate look somewhat like the sketches of the two thieves."
 But besides that he just has some conjecturing from a local individual, whom he falsely claims "urges him to consider that Roderick Ramsay might have played some role in the Gardner heist."

-Despite what Kurkjian says in his email, I did not urge him to do anything.
-He is implying that his emailing Navarro has as much, or more to do with my urging him, as with his having seen one or more details in the information I sent, or something that I had said, that had him looking into Ramsay's possible involvement.
+He implied that his emailing Navarro has as much, or more to do with my urging him, as with his having seen one or more details in the information I sent, or something that I had said, that had him looking into Ramsay's possible involvement.

 The information I presented in my email to Robinson began: "Could a couple of former military boarding school classmates, Roderick Ramsay and [name deleted] be the culprits in the Gardner Museum Theft?"